Supercar (TV series): Series 2

 After Grade ordered a further 13 episodes, filming on a second production block began in October 1961.
 For this second block, production time was shortened by splitting the crew into two units and filming episodes in pairs based on overlapping schedules, allowing two episodes to be completed in as many weeks.
 It also saw the introduction of a dedicated special effects unit (led by Derek Meddings and Brian Johnson).

 With the departure of Murcell, Cyril Shaps was brought in to voice Professor Popkiss and Masterspy.
 David Graham was a friend of Shaps and suggested him for the part.
 At the time Shaps was performing in the West End play The Tenth Man, which Graham and the Andersons went to see.

 Regarded as "Series 2" of Supercar, the final 13 episodes were the first APF productions to be credited as "Filmed in Supermarionation".
 Production ended in December 1961.

 U.S. syndication

-Supercar debuted in the U.S. on WPIX, a local station in New York, on Saturday 6 January 1962 at 6:30 p.m.
+Supercar debuted in the U.S. on WPIX, a local station in New York City, on Saturday 6 January 1962 at 6:30 p.m.
 The station's EVP and general manager, Fred M. Thrower, reported to ITC that after four weeks the show "has solidly established itself as the number one program in its time period and the number one weekend children's show in New York among all local children shows in this market" with an average ARB rating of 15.2.
 Sales revenue after eight weeks was $750,000.

 By autumn 1962, more than 100 American stations were airing the series.
 By the following January, Supercar had been sold into 140 U.S. and 49 foreign markets for $1.9 million in total sales, guaranteeing production of a second series of shows.